mjhea0/flaskr-tdd/README.md

 1. Want my code?
 Grab it [here](https://github.com/mjhea0/flaskr-tdd).
 1. View my app on [Heroku](https://flaskr-tdd.herokuapp.com/).
 Cheers!
 1. Want more Flask fun?
 Check out [TestDriven.io](https://testdriven.io/).
 Learn how to build, test, and deploy microservices powered by Docker, Flask, and React!
 1. Want something else added to this tutorial?
 Add an issue to the repo.
-Cheers!

 > Did you enjoy this tutorial?
 Please [Share on Twitter](https://twitter.com/intent/tweet?text=Check%20out%20Flaskr%E2%80%94An%20intro%20to%20Flask%2C%20Test-Driven%20Development%2C%20and%20JavaScript%21%20https%3A%2F%2Fgithub.com%2Fmjhea0%2Fflaskr-tdd%20%23webdev%0A).